Gina Ravera

-Gina Ravera (born May 20, 1966) is an American actress.
-She has appeared in the films Showgirls (1995), Soul Food (1997), Kiss the Girls (1997), "The Temptations (1998 TV Movie)" and The Great Debaters (2007).
-She co-starred as detective Irene Daniels in the TNT crime drama series The Closer (2005-2009).
+Gina Ravera is an American actress.
+She has appeared in the films Showgirls (1995), Soul Food (1997), Kiss the Girls (1997), The Temptations and The Great Debaters (2007).
+She co-starred as detective Irene Daniels in the TNT crime drama series The Closer (2005–2009).

 Life and career

 Ravera was born in San Francisco, California.
 She is of mixed African-American and Puerto Rican heritage.
 She is a classically trained dancer.